jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 Note above how the "semver" format is used to track both the version of this "scheduling-application" and each dependency.
 The `^` symbol you see above will allow npm to install more recent versions of those dependencies, for example, installing "clock-widget" version `1.1.0` once it is released, even without the need to update the manifest itself.
 This is the reason developers often use a "lock file" to nail down ("lock") specific versions of upstream libraries.

-Finally, note that this list does not include 100% of the upstream software we need, because it does not include the _indirect_ dependencies: those installed because they are needed by the direct dependencies.
+Finally, note that this list does not include 100% of the upstream software we need, because it does not include the _indirect or transitive_ dependencies: those installed because they are needed by the direct dependencies.
 They're still part of our Scheduling Application!

 #### Choosing the Upstream Dependencies